What Counts As Pro Bono?

 There are limited opportunities available to 1L students.
 Further, we encourage all first year students to be cautious about taking on additional responsibilities.
 Opportunities available to 1L students will be denoted as such and will require a limited time commitment, no advanced research and writing, and most likely be limited in scope.
 Some pro bono projects require certification under the Student Practice Rule by the NC State Bar which requires students to have completed three semesters of law school.

 Are my community service hours tracked differently than my pro bono hours?

-> Yes.
+Yes.
 All pro bono hours must be reported on the Pro Bono Service Log form and submitted to the Director of Student Life & Pro Bono Opportunities.
-All community service hours are entered online by each student at this link based on the honor system.
-For more information about community service opportunities, click here.
+All community service hours are entered online by each student based on the honor system.
+For more information about opportunities, visit the Pro Bono Opportunities page.